 Owning a dog is about more than just putting a roof over their head and going for walks.
 There are costs involved in every step of dog ownership.
 Therefore, new or potential dog owners should always take a step back and ask how much does it cost to own a dog?

-According to a study, the first-year cost of owning a dog is as high as $4,480.
+According to our research, the first-year cost of owning a dog is around $1,144 to $5,360.
 There are seventeen critical expenses involved in getting a new dog.

 Some of these costs may be covered by the initial expenses paid to the breeder, and others may be bought secondhand or given by family members.

-The average dog adoption fee ranges from $100-$700.
-The breed is the main factor influencing the cost of adopting a dog.
+The average dog adoption fee ranges from $129-$767.
+The dog breed is the main factor influencing the cost of adopting a dog.
+You can expect to pay as much as $2,000 or even higher for designer breeds.

 Other factors that impact the adoption fees are whether the dog has been microchipped, vaccinated, or neutered by the shelter.